MahnoorPortfolio/Personal-Portfolio-Website/README.md

 - **Functional Contact Form**: Uses Formspree to forward contact form submissions directly to your email.
 - **Modern UI/UX**: Dark theme with vibrant accent colors and a clean, user-friendly interface.
 - **Font Awesome Icons**: Utilizes a wide range of icons to enhance visual appeal.
+- **Light & Dark Mode**: Includes a theme switcher to toggle between a light and dark theme.
+The user's preference is saved in their browser for a consistent experience.

 ## Technologies Used